Marine Conservation Volunteer Project

 Volunteer Project Details

-If you haven’t taken your PADI Scuba diving open water qualified, you soon will have!
-We utilize the dive schools on the island to train our divers and in a week, you can become an open-water and/or advanced open-water diver.
+If you haven’t taken your PADI Open Water certification, you soon will have!
+We utilize local dive schools to train our divers.
+Join us and you can be a certified diver in no time!

-For expert divers, we know you are constantly looking for ways to perfect your buoyancy.
-Conducting research dives is a great way to raise your buoyancy game!
+Furthermore, for expert divers, we know you are constantly looking for ways to perfect your buoyancy.
+Hence, conducting research dives is a great way to raise your buoyancy game!

 Find out more about PADI and scuba diving here.